-Once the student enters the advanced course, he must complete it to qualify for a University degree unless excused by the President of the University.
+Once a student enters the Advanced ROTC program he must complete requirements for a degree as well as the Advanced program prior to receiving a commission.
+He also is under obligation to complete the Advanced course in order to qualify for a University degree unless specifically excused by the President of the University.